-class simpy.core.Environment(initial time=0)
+class simpy.core.Environment(initial_time: Union[int, float] = 0)

 Execution environment for an event-based simulation.
 The passing of time is simulated by stepping from event to event.

 You can provide an initial_time for the environment.
 By default, it starts at 0.